We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 According to SkinMedica’s website, Lytera 2.0 works on every skin type, and people may notice results within 2 weeks.

 Individuals can apply one pump in the morning and evening to their face, neck, chest, or other areas.
-They can do so before cleansing and toning the skin, and before applying moisturizer and sunscreen.
+They can do so after cleansing and toning the skin, and before applying moisturizer and sunscreen.

 |Volume||1 fluid ounce (fl oz)|